RCVS accredited practice

 Unfortunately, sometimes medicine just isn’t enough and your pet may need an operation to get things sorted.
 We have a dedicated operating theatre which is fully equipped and ready for action.
 In order to ensure that your pet receives the best care whilst under anaesthetic our fully trained and highly experienced staff have the full range of monitoring equipment to keep your pet safe.

 Just like people, animals can often benefit from physiotherapy for rehabilitation as well as the management of common conditions such as arthritis.
-We are fortunate to have an extremely experienced ACPAT registered physiotherapist who regularly provides physio sessions at the surgery.
+We can provide some physiotherapy at the practice and will refer you to specialists where required.

 However heartbreaking it is, sometimes your pet may need to stay with us in order to receive specialist care.
 We try and make this stay as comfortable and stress free as possible.
 To this end we have separate dog and cat wards, ensuring that barking dogs aren’t terrifying wide eyed cats.
 We also have an isolation ward, well away from the hubbub of normal surgery life.
 This allows more sensitive creatures a quiet respite or allows us to keep infectious animals separate from the other patients.
 We are also spoilt for outdoor space, which means that providing your dog is well enough there is plenty of room for gentle exercise and a change of scenery.
 Being a small practice we can’t routinely offer overnight hospitalisation for poorly pets.
 Should your animal need to be hospitalised overnight we will ask you to transfer him or her to Vets Now.
 This is a dedicated emergency service who can provide constant supervision and specialist critical care.
-Occasionally animals do stay with us in special circumstances, in these cases Stephanie, our head vet, lives close by and any animals hospitalised at the practice are checked as often as their condition requires overnight and over weekends, ensuring they receive the very best of care.
+Very occasionally animals do need to stay with us overnight rather than be transferred.
+Any animals hospitalised at the practice are checked as often as their condition requires overnight and over weekends, ensuring they receive the very best of care.

 We have a full range of diagnostic imaging equipment.
 This allows us to see inside your pet, so we can work out what’s going wrong.
 We have an X-ray machine and processor on site giving us x-ray vision almost as good as Superman.
 If that isn’t enough we also have an ultrasound machine – perfect for visualising inside the abdomen.